Family Switch: Plot

-Exasperated, the family proceed to discover that the telescope is missing a specially-made lens that is crucial to its functioning.
+Exasperated, the family proceed to discover that the telescope is missing a specially made lens that is crucial to its functioning.
 Realizing that next alignment would not be until 2162, "Bill" calls in a favor to procure the lens early.
 Privately, "Bill" divulges the party invitation to "Wyatt", who reluctantly attends with "CC"; he ends up fumbling a would-be intimate moment with Ariana, but he also stands up to his son's bully.
 Meanwhile, "Jess" and "Bill", who are pressured into kissing by their unknowing neighbors, sneak into the party, where the four manage to enjoy a moment of togetherness, which is sunk when "Bill" learns of "Wyatt"'s rejection of Ariana.

 The next day, however, the family learn the hardships each other has to face; "Jess" discovers her mother's sacrifices at work for her daughter's soccer talent, while "CC" discovers her daughter's academic sincerity outside of soccer; "Bill" discovers that his father had sacrificed a potential music career to be a parent.

 Accepting that their individual life pursuits may have been lost owing to the switching, the family resolve to stay together irrespectively.
 They team up to sing at Bill's music concert, which is attended by Jess's clients.
 The show is a success, and "Jess" is awarded a promotion.

 "Bill" finally receives the crucial telescopic lens, and the family race to the observatory with assistance from Angelica.
 They make it in time, but "Bill" accidentally slips over, destroying the lens in the process.
 However, they discover "Miles" had pocketed the original lens before the switch; they use it, but nothing occurs.

-The next morning, the family discovers they have reverted to their original bodies.
+The next morning, the family discovers they have switched back to their original bodies again.
 Wyatt patches up his relationship with Ariana, sharing a first kiss with her, and CC is given a second chance for national soccer tryouts by the recruiter, who admired her sportsmanship at the game.
 Angelica watches the reunited family, wishing them a Merry Christmas before driving away.